dennismdan/recipe_explorer/README.md

-1. DESCRIPTION
+## 1. DESCRIPTION

 The recipe explorere presents users a novel way to explore recipes in the following way:
-	a.
-Input a set of ingredients into the text box
+* Input a set of ingredients into the text box
-	b.
-Select how many recipes to return
+* Select how many recipes to return
-	c.
-Click run, and wait for results
+* Click run, and wait for results
-	d.
-The user can explore the returned recipes by going to the 		recipe home paige with all the instructions and 				ingredients.
+* The user can explore the returned recipes by going to the recipe home paige with all the instructions and ingredients.
-	e.
-Users can then continue their discovery journey by 				selecting one of the returned recipes as input for new 		recipe recomendatoins.
+* Users can then continue their discovery journey by selecting one of the returned recipes as input for new recipe recomendatoins.

-2. INSTALLATION
+## 2. INSTALLATION

 To run this application you will need to things:

-a.
+#### a.
 Application files:
 Install the application from github and run locally on your machine.
 Python dependencies are recorded in the requirements.txt

 A web application will be life for a limited amount of time for users to explore the application.